Ukraine pharma group to supply 5 million doses of Sinovac COVID-19 vaccine in first-half

-KYIV (Reuters) - Ukrainian pharmaceutical company Lekhim plans to deliver 5 million doses of China’s Sinovac COVID-19 vaccine to Ukraine in the first half of 2021, the company told Reuters on Tuesday.
+KYIV (Reuters) - Ukrainian pharmaceutical company Lekhim hopes to register China’s Sinovac COVID-19 vaccine in early February and to deliver 5 million doses in Ukraine in the first half of 2021, the head of its supervisory board said on Wednesday.

-Lekhim has signed an agreement with China’s leading vaccine manufacturer Sinovac Biotech on vaccine supply, Lekhim’s head of marketing Eleonora Miroshnik said.
+Lekhim has signed an agreement with China’s leading vaccine manufacturer, Sinovac Biotech, but it must obtain state registration in Ukraine before starting to make deliveries.

-It includes 1.8 million doses to be delivered starting from March under health ministry procurement, she said.
+“I think we will register the vaccine by February 1-5,” Valeriy Pechaiev told journalists.

+He said that the first shipment, starting from March, would be 1.9 million doses, procured by the health ministry.

-Ukraine’s presidential office said in late December that the health minister had signed a contract to buy 1.8 million doses of Sinovac COVID-19 vaccine.
+Ukraine’s presidential office said in late December that the health minister had signed a contract to buy Sinovac doses.

-The Sinovac vaccine will be supplied independently of the COVAX initiative, which is coordinated by the World Health Organization.
+The Sinovac vaccine will be supplied independently of the COVAX initiative, which is co-led by the GAVI vaccine alliance, the World Health Organization (WHO) and the Coalition for Epidemic Preparedness Innovations (CEPI).

 Ukraine hopes to receive 8 million doses under the COVAX scheme.